lwb923/SOAT/README.md

                               (11) topic_word: topic-word frequencies for the dataset;
                               (12) word_scores_dict: a dictionary of the class-specific scores for all words.
 "demo.py" shows a simple example of how to use SOAT for training documents.
-	--We uploaded a demo dataset which sampled from 20Newsgroups (including 20 classes and 1000 documents) for demonstration.
+  *We uploaded a demo dataset which sampled from 20Newsgroups (including 20 classes and 1000 documents) for demonstration.
-	--We show the average class prediction accuracy of all words in the training steps.
+  *We show the average class prediction accuracy of all words in the training steps.
-	--We use and record the perplexities in each step of training to measure the convergence of model,where the pereplexity is calculated by
+  *We use and record the perplexities in each step of training to measure the convergence of model,where the pereplexity is calculated by
 	$\rm perplexity(S)=p(w_1,w_2,w_3,...,w_m)^{-1/m}\\ =\sqrt[m]{\prod_{i=1}^{m}\frac{1}{p(w_i|w_1,w_2,...,w_{i-1})}} \tag{1}$
 "soat_anchors_test.py" is an example for showing the class-specific topical words and class anchor words.
 	--We can set an example word (e.g., "key") as follow: